Generic name: esomeprazole (es-oh-MEP-ra-zole SOE-dee-um)

 It is very important that your doctor check your or your child's progress at regular visits.
 Blood and urine tests may be needed to check for unwanted effects.
 If your or your child's condition does not improve, or if it becomes worse, check with your doctor.

-esomeprazole may cause serious allergic reactions, including anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
+Esomeprazole may cause serious allergic reactions, including anaphylaxis and angioedema, which can be life-threatening and require immediate medical attention.
 Call your doctor right away if you have a rash, itching, trouble breathing or swallowing, or any swelling of your hands, face, or mouth while you are receiving esomeprazole.

-Check with your doctor right away if you have a fever, joint pain, skin rash, swelling of the body, feet, or ankles, or unusual weight gain after receiving esomeprazole.
+Check with your doctor right away if you have a change in frequency of urination or amount of urine, blood in the urine, fever, joint pain, loss of appetite, nausea, skin rash, swelling of the body, feet, or ankles, unusual tiredness or weakness, or unusual weight gain after receiving esomeprazole.
 These could be symptoms of serious kidney problem called acute tubulointerstitial nephritis.

-Check with your doctor right away if you have watery diarrhea that does not go away, stomach pain, and a fever while receiving esomeprazole.
+Check with your doctor right away if you have watery diarrhea that does not go away, stomach pain, and fever while receiving esomeprazole.

 Esomeprazole injection may increase your risk of having fractures of the hip, wrist, and spine.
 This is more likely if you are 50 years of age and older, if you receive high doses of esomeprazole, or receive it for one year or more.
 Call your doctor right away if you have severe bone pain or are unable to walk or sit normally.

-esomeprazole may cause hypomagnesemia (low magnesium in the blood).
-This is more likely to occur if you are using esomeprazole for more than 1 year, or if you are using esomeprazole together with digoxin (Lanoxin®) or certain diuretics (water pills).
+Esomeprazole may cause hypomagnesemia (low magnesium in the blood).
+This is more likely to occur if you are using esomeprazole for more than 1 year, or if you are using it together with digoxin (Lanoxin®) or certain diuretics (water pills).
 Check with your doctor right away if you have convulsions (seizures), a fast, racing, or uneven heartbeat, muscle spasms (tetany), tremors, or unusual tiredness or weakness.

 Make sure any doctor or dentist who treats you knows that you or your child are using esomeprazole.
 Esomeprazole may affect the results of certain medical tests.